raydollete/peer-review/README.md

 Execution order for one call:

 1. All sources of the lowest tier are queried **in parallel**.
-2. As soon as the responses in hand could arithmetically meet the required weight, the arbiter (at temperature 0) rates each response 0–1 against its own consensus answer.
+2. The arbiter (at temperature 0) rates each response 0–1 against its own consensus answer.
 A source **agrees** when its rating is ≥ 0.7; only agreeing sources' weights count.
+Evaluation is triggered mid-tier as soon as the responses in hand could arithmetically meet the required weight — and again at the end of every tier, whether or not the required weight was reachable, so the accumulated answers are always rated before escalating.
 3. If agreeing weight ≥ required weight, quorum is achieved: any still-in-flight requests are aborted (cost saved) and the arbiter's consensus answer is returned.
 4. Otherwise the next tier fans out and the arbiter re-rates over **all** accumulated responses — earlier answers are never discarded.
 5. Tiers that were never reached do not appear in `quorum.sources[]` at all.